Louis-Kha/UWCSE154ECommercesite/APIDOC.md

 ### Name: Post reviews
-* Request Format: /review endpoint with POST parameters of "itemID" and "score" and "review" and "userID"
+* Request Format: /rate endpoint with POST parameters of "item" and "username" and "review" and "score"
 * Request Type: POST
 * Returned Data Format: Plain Text
 * Description: Allows user to post a review of an item
-* Parameters: Form Data (Item ID, Account ID, review)
+* Parameters: Form Data (item, username, review, score)
 * Return Type: Promise
-* Example Request: /review endpoint with POST parameters of itemid=00001 and score=5 and review="its pretty good" and userid=12345
+* Example Request: /review endpoint with POST parameters of item=Banana and username=carlos and review="its pretty good" and score=5
-* Example Response: "Review Successfully Posted!"
+* Example Response: "Successfully Added Review!"
 * Error Handling:
   * Possible 400 (invalid request) errors (all plain text):
-    * If missing itemid, an error is returned with the message: "No Item selected to review"
+    * If missing itemid, an error is returned with the message: "Missing one or more parameters, please try again!"
-    * If missing score, an error is returned with the message: "No score given to item"
+    * If missing score, an error is returned with the message: "Missing one or more parameters, please try again!"
-    * If missing review, an error is returned with the message: "No review written for item"
+    * If missing review, an error is returned with the message: "Missing one or more parameters, please try again!"
-    * If missing userid, an error is returned with the message: "Invalid user, log in to post review"
+  * Possible 500 Request (all plain text):
+    * "An error occurred on the server.
+Try again later."